|

 - Verify

-to go through extra steps on non-compatible programs.
+need to go through extra steps on non-compatible programs.

 - Disable